aws/aws-cdk/packages/aws-cdk/README.md

 ⚠️**CAUTION**⚠️

 CDK migrate is currently experimental and may have breaking changes in the future.

-We make no guarantees about the outcome or stability of the Command nor it's output.
+Generates an initialized CDK application from an existing CloudFormation template, with identical an resource configuration as the provided template.
+Takes a CloudFormation template as input from either a local file using `--from-path`, or from a deployed Cloudformation stack using `--from-stack`.

-Generates a CDK application from an existing CloudFormation template in any of the CDK supported languages.
+Generates a CDK application that will synthesize a template with identical resource configurations to the provided template.
+The generated application will be initialized in the current working directory with a single stack where the stack, app, and directory will all be named after the provided `--stack-name`.
+The generated application will be within a generated subdirectory in your current working directory unless `--output-path` is specified.
+All CDK supported lanaguages are supported, language choice can be specified with `--language`.

 #### Required Arguments: